You may alter anything you like, or create your own letter without these aids,

 - This Crowe Valley Conservation watershed, inclusive of the McGeachie Conservation Area, consist of Environmentally Protected areas and headwaters which feed many private wells and a multitude of fish abundant lakes and streams leading to Lake Ontario.
 Recreational forested grounds and marshes are outlined with permanent and seasonal residents.
 Our Land Between ecotone is home to many endangered and threatened species that coalesce from the northern and southern climates.
 This transition zone is only 50km wide, yet there is a higher biodiversity of wildlife and vegetation than anywhere else in Ontario, which can effectively withstand climate change.
 This is the last refuge for over 100 species at risk.
 These “lungs” of the environment are being eradicated with southern Ontario’s urbanization sprawl, therefore are of more importance than ever.

-- The “McBride Project” nickel, cobalt and copper mining area involves 880 hectares of private and Crown land.
-Because of the shallow fractured rock and the volcanic geological properties of the aquifers, the flow of surface water will often deviate dramatically and unpredictably in the sub aquifers, affecting not only southern water bodies and lakes but also northern water bodies.
+- Because of the shallow fractured rock and the volcanic geological properties of the aquifers, the flow of surface water will often deviate dramatically and unpredictably in the sub aquifers, affecting not only southern water bodies and lakes but also northern water bodies.

 - The sulfide concentration released by earth and rock disturbances characteristic of mining activities are exacerbated, even in early explorations.
 For example, surface stripping involves high water pressure thousands of kg/square cm displacing otherwise dormant sulfides.
 Copper, chalcopyrite, is itself a copperiron-

 sulfide, are often major culprits of acid mine drainage.
 The toxic, carcinogenic dust produced from this type of mine can travel many tens of kilometers, negatively affecting every living organism.